clamsproject/aapb-annotations/january-slates/readme.md

 _Note: in some columns there is a comma within the raw value of the column._

-### Decisions and Differentiations during Annotation
+### Decisions, Differentiations, and Precision during Annotation
 **What denotes start and end** - Decisions as to what exactly constitutes the start and end of the slate times is unknown.
 Is it when it first starts fading in, or when its fully done fading?

 **Errors in the raw** - There are errors in the raw format, notably, in `CLAMS_slate_annotation_metadata.csv` line 203 "cpb-aacip-394-150gbd75", column(Writing Types F) is a typo "typeed" instead of "typed".
 Further work should be done to check for other errors of this type.
 A bash script search would likely need to be run to find out if that error made it into the gold format `.tsv` files also.

+**Time format non-conformant** - This is an older project.
+The time format does not conform to ISO 8601 `hr:mn:sc.msc` yet.

 **Time format check** - It is not fully verified what the time format is, however the assumption is as above since the highest last number goes up to 29.
 Yet another typo seems to appear however in two cases of numbers like this: `CLAMS_slate_annotation_metadata.csv` line 77 Slate End "00:00:27;110,",